POSE-Lab/i6DL-Edge-Lite/README.md

 ### Instructions
-1. If not already done, setup the directories as described in **[Installation - step 6](https://github.com/POSE-Lab/i6DL-Edge-Lite/?tab=readme-ov-file#6-download-and-setup-the-directories)**.
+1. If not already done, setup the directories as described in [Installation - step 6](#6-download-and-setup-the-directories).
 2. Change to the `docker` directory
 3. Build the images: run the `build_all.sh` script.
 Give as arguments the desired image tag (e.g. `latest`) and the CPU architecture (i.e. "x86" or "arm") for which you wish to build the Docker images (e.g `./build_all.sh latest x86`).
 4. Run `run_container.sh` with the following key-value arguments: